This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 • Age of directors - some lenders might reject mortgage applications if the borrowers or directors of the company are past retirement age, unless they can prove they have another suitable income to cover the mortgage

-• Other property ownership - whether you hold 4 or more other properties in your personal name or through an SPV, you might find it harder to get a mortgage through high-street lenders.
+• Other property ownership - whether you hold 4 or more other properties in your personal name or through an SPV, you might find it harder to get a mortgage through high street lenders.
 In this case, you would need to find a lender that can consider a portfolio landlord

-Some other criteria to bear in mind for limited company buy-to-let mortgages, include:
+Some other criteria to bear in mind for buy to let limited company mortgages, include:

 • Company purpose - the limited company must have been set up with the purpose of buying/selling/managing property